-Training and onboarding – although mutually related – are two altogether separate things.
-Training pertains to the responsibilities or tasks associated with a job.
+Although mutually related, training and onboarding are two very separate things.
+Training includes the responsibilities or tasks associated with a job.
 Unlike onboarding, training covers the procedural aspect of completing these necessary tasks, in tandem with how to use the related technology and tools for successful performance.

-With onboarding, new employees are immersed in an organization’s ideals, integrity and ethics, Unlike sporadic and short-lived training, employee onboarding lasts much longer than just that first 90 days.
+Throughout being onboarded, new employees are immersed in an organization’s ideals, integrity and ethics.
+Unlike sporadic or short-lived training, employee onboarding lasts much longer than the first 90 days.

-Click’s employee journey experts developed a comprehensive set of onboarding best practices, and these principles are integrated into our own onboarding program.
-Not only convenient, our platform is mobile-first, future-proof and compliant, delivering seamless employee transitions throughout the entire employee journey lifecycle.
+There are!
+Our own employee journey experts developed a detailed set of onboarding best practices, and these principles are integrated into our mobile-first platform.
+It compliantly delivers seamless employee transitions throughout the entire employee journey lifecycle.

-Easy to use on any device, our onboarding platform features cascading steps and tasks for new hires to work on at their own pace.
-Once each is completed, the progress is visually tracked, and instructions are intuitively delivered.
-This gives new hires a clear understanding of expectations so they can best prepare.
+Easy to use on any device, the Click employee journey platform features cascading steps and tasks for new hires to work on at their own pace.
+When complete, the progress is visually tracked, and instructions are intuitively delivered.
+It gives new hires a better understanding of expectations so they can more effectively prepare.

 Onboarding amplifies authenticity.
-Instead of a detached, canned message from the corporate office that accompanies an offer letter, a personal welcome note or video from the CEO or manager is delivered moments after the new hire accepts the offer.
+Rather than a canned, impersonal offer letter from the corporate office, send a personal welcome note or video from the CEO or manager, moments after the new hire accepts the offer.
 Reinforce their decision to join your company and make them feel genuinely valued.
 Software Advice suggests a welcome package with gifts or team messages.

 The best onboarding program respects everyone’s time.
-Don’t make new hires spend a whole day filling out mind-numbing forms like background checks and I-9s.
-Our platform offers eSignature before Day 1, allowing new employees to complete forms in a more timely fashion.
-Not only does this demonstrate respect for your new hire’s time; it also makes them feel confident.
+Don’t make new hires spend a whole day filling out mind-numbing forms like background checks and Form I-9s.
+Our platform offers eSignature before Day 1, giving new employees to complete forms more efficiently.
+It demonstrates respect for your new hire’s time and helps make them feel more confident.

 The value of teams and the subtle importance of socialization cannot be understated.
-Welcome new hires with a video featuring your whole team instead of individual messages from each team member.
-It saves valuable time and reflects a friendly, approachable group.
-Additionally, team videos show new employees what a day in the life looks like or even try a virtual tour of the office.
+Welcome new hires with a video featuring the whole team.
+It saves time and reflects a friendly, approachable group.
+A virtual office tour and team videos show new employees what a day in the life looks like.

 5. A fantastic & fun first day

-First impressions are everything.
-Since you don’t get a second chance, make new hires feel like part of the team, right from the get-go!
-Team immersion shouldn’t commence in a conference room with benefits forms strewn about and a low droning of standard policies, procedures and the like.
+First impressions are everything, so make new hires feel like part of the team from the get-go!
+Team immersion shouldn’t happen in a stale conference room with endless benefits forms, policies, procedures and tedious paperwork.
 Start with simplicity.
-Share answers to anxiety-inducing questions (gulp!) before your new hires even have to think about asking:
+Share answers to questions before your new hires even have to think about asking.
+For example:

 - What’s the lay of the land?
 Offer a virtual tour or a cleverly designed map of your office’s layout.

 - What’s the appropriate office/remote attire?
-Be detailed about what’s appropriate to wear and not to wear, and offer fun examples to engage new hires.
+Be detailed about what’s appropriate to wear and not to wear.
+Share fun examples to engage new hires.

 - What are my benefits?
-Prepare documentation before onboarding starts and include details about time off, employee perks, health coverage and policy documentation ready at the quick.
+Prepare documentation before onboarding starts and include details about time off, employee perks, health coverage and company policies.

-There’s no wasting time when it comes to great onboarding, and it’s a requirement to be proactive instead of reactive.
+Great onboarding wastes no time!
 You want your new hires to hit the ground running.
 But how can they do that without a laptop?
-Or a mouse?
+Or desk?
 Or the right software?
-They cannot.

-Click recommends designing a consistent, automated process to accelerate productivity.
-It needs to align with the essential internal players in preparing a work-ready environment that makes employees feel welcome (regardless of whether that environment is remote or in-office).
-In addition, it will diminish the stress and strain on internal stakeholders.
+It’s why we recommend a consistent, automated onboarding process to accelerate new hire productivity.
+It should align with the essential internal players in preparing a work-ready environment to make employees feel welcome, regardless of whether it’s in-office or remote.
+Further, proper provisioning reduces the stress and strain on internal stakeholders.

 7. A welcome gathering

-Spoiler alert: another first impression opportunity!
-Resist the urge to introduce new hires on a spontaneous departmental drive-by.
-It’s distracting (for the new hires and the person being introduced), disjointed and always takes longer than you anticipate!
-Instead, introduce new hires with an in-person “welcome” gathering or Zoom meeting with the immediate team.
+Resist the urge to introduce new hires with a spontaneous departmental drive-by.
+It’s distracting, disjointed and always takes longer than anticipated!
+Instead, introduce new hires with an in-person “welcome” gathering or Zoom meeting with the team.
 It demonstrates an integrated group that collaboratively works together.
-Click also recommends an onboarding buddy or mentor to help new hires make the rounds, get to know the team and navigate the building.
+An onboarding buddy or mentor can help new hires make the rounds, get to know the team and navigate the building.

 8. An agenda or calendar

 Inaugurate new hires with a blast of efficiency and a sprinkle of productivity.
-Send recurring meeting requests to them before Day 1 (e.g., weekly staff, quarterly company updates, Sales meetings, etc.), and empower them to assimilate into project teams in real time.
-As a result, you’ll create chances for them to get up to speed more quickly and become contributing, productive team members faster.
+Send recurring meeting requests to them before they start (e.g., staff meetings, company updates, etc.), and empower them to form project teams in real time.
+Create chances for them to get up to speed faster and become contributing, productive team members.

-Effective onboarding must include consistent, frequent feedback and positive encouragement.
+Effective onboarding must include frequent feedback and positive encouragement.
 No one likes to be blindsided, especially by your boss at the 30-day review mark.
-Reinforce the employee’s decision to become part of your organization.
-Fill them with confidence by starting things on the right foot:
+Fill new hires with confidence by starting things on the right foot:

-- Send your new hire a text at Day 1’s end to congratulate them on a stellar first day.
+- Send a text at the end of Day 1 to congratulate them on a stellar first day.

 - Schedule regular meetings to check in or discuss progress on goals and objectives.

-- Surprise them on their one-month anniversary with a team Zoom call.
+- Surprise them on their one-month anniversary with a team Zoom call or digital card.

-The answer is a resounding YES.
-In fact, SHRM.org states HR and staffing professionals alike strongly agree onboarding and employee retention are directly related.
+SHRM.org states HR and staffing professionals alike strongly agree there’s a strong connection between onboarding and retention.
 “Onboarding new hires at an organization should be a strategic process and last at least one year to ensure high retention.”
-Additionally, organizations with a standard onboarding process experience 50% greater new hire retention.
+Companies with a standard onboarding process experience 50% greater new employee retention.

-To further fuel the fire of onboarding’s importance, the article cited an ample spike in voluntary turnover, placing blame on employers who aren’t sufficient in creating the right conditions where employees would stick around.
-The cost of 2020 voluntary turnover?
-It exceeded a shocking $630 billion, obvious evidence that despite the state of the working world, employees now control the job market.
+To underscore onboarding’s importance, the article cited an ample spike in voluntary turnover, placing blame on employers who aren’t sufficiently creating the right conditions where employees would stick around.
+The cost of employee turnover?
+Shockingly, it’s exceeded $630 billion, which is obvious evidence that employees still control the job market.

 Why a great onboarding program is urgent, especially now

-Based on our findings, organizations can expect improved employee engagement and higher retention rates when they offer a great onboarding program.
-The pandemic-induced improvements changes addressed in this blog are fundamental – critical, quite frankly – for increased new hire productivity, engagement and longevity.
+Based on our findings, organizations can expect improved employee engagement and higher employee retention rates when they offer a great onboarding program.
+The pandemic-induced improvements and changes addressed in this blog and are fundamental – critical, quite frankly – for increased new hire productivity, engagement and longevity.

 The reality?
 Remote work is here to stay.
-That means your in-person onboarding needs to improve with the changes ushered in by the pandemic.
+That’s why your in-person onboarding needs to improve with the changes ushered in by the pandemic.
 And your remote onboarding needs to align closely for consistent results.
 Your new hires and employees are longing to feel connected and craving a sense of belonging right now.
 If their requirements aren’t met, they’ll say “sayonara” without a second thought.